 Can I install block paving myself?

 The answer to this question will vary depending on your level of skill and training.
 It can be very difficult to achieve a professional finish with block paving, especially for those who have no experience.
 Furthermore, mixing materials like concrete can be tricky.

 If you don’t do a safe and high-quality job, you could end up with an unstable, sinking driveway.
-This can be a tripping hazard for your family.
 Mistakes can also be costly due to the price of materials and the potential need to hire a specialist anyway.

 If you’re adamant you want to install your own block paving, it’s worth practising on a small area like a path before attempting to cover your whole driveway.